 Expanded on details #15

-evanb wants to merge 1 commit from evanb/meta-tasks:main into main
+Ghost wants to merge 1 commit from (deleted):main into main

 Expanded upon @todtb's outline.
 Made the steps more detailed.
 This should make it so anyone can follow no matter the skill level.
 Don't forget that even though you may know what you are doing others may have a trouble following along.